IBM/multidoc2dial/README.md

 conda env create -f conda_env.yml
 ```

+Our scripts require to set the following environment variables,
+- `HF_HOME`- for caching downloads from [Huggingface](https://huggingface.co/transformers/v4.0.1/installation.html#caching-models) locally.
+- `CHECKPOINTS` for saving the checkpoints.

 ## Data

 Please run the commands to download data.
 It will download the document and dialogue data into folder  `data/multidoc2dial`.